How do I decide what games to cover?

 Bow rec leagues

-During the peak of school sports seasons, that’s often all that I can do since I have commitments for my “real” job.
+During the peak of school sports seasons, that’s often all that I can do since I have so many commitments.

 However, I will occasionally go to a local recreation league game.